-The East Coast, Lewis and Harris model used for screening modelling has been compared against various sources of observed current meter data, which indicates that the model provides a moderate description of the physical processes in the vicinity of the proposed site.
+The East Coast, Lewis and Harris model used for screening modelling has a relatively low resolution in this area.
+Comparison against various sources of observed current meter data indicates that the model provides a reasonably good description of the physical processes in the vicinity of the proposed site.